Doyle4/PPPwnUI-by-Aldo-Vargas/README.md

 After the installation, the file is not longer needed in the USB drive.
 Check the folder USB Drive (GoldHEN_v2.4b18.2) for additional information.

-Using stage2 version 1.03 by SiSTR0.
+Using stage2 version 1.04 by SiSTR0.
 GoldHEN is still in development for 9.50, 9.51 (TBD).
-Next fw version to be added will be 9.03.
+Next fw version to be added will be 9.03 (and 9.04).
 A lite version for 9.00 is included.
 GoldHEN also supports firmwares 5.05 & 6.72.

 | Features | More Features |